brisbanemakerspace/bms-wiki/policies/communityrules.md

 All materials and tool usage charges are not refundable outside of exceptional circumstances or where required under ACL.

 ## Meeting Discussions
 The majority of agenda item related discussions should happen on the forum before a meeting.
-Discussion of agenda items should be capped to 10 minutes at most during a meeting.
+Discussion of agenda items should be capped to 5 minutes each during a meeting.
 If more discussion is required, it should be tabled and voted on at the next meeting.

 ## Moderation
 Sometimes certain discussions or posts may need to be removed or hidden, or other moderation actions taken in order to keep a discussion civil.
 Any member who is part of the Executive or Infraction committee, or that has been given explicit permission by either of those two committees to perform moderation actions, is permitted to do so.
 No other member (even if they have the technical means to) is permitted to perform moderation actions.